southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

 Three, make the assertion of the bot message.

-To create the functional test
+To create the functional test:

 1. Add the next files in the root of the project folder.